-The Web Network Version is usually a better option than this one, as long as you have consistently reliable high-speed Internet on all computers on which you will be installing ACCOUNTS.
+The Web Network Version or the Cloud Storage Service are usually better options than this one, as long as you have consistently reliable high-speed Internet on all computers on which you will be installing ACCOUNTS.

 Note: If you do not yet have ACCOUNTS installed on the other computer, or want to permanently transfer the program to another computer, please see the Help topic Move the Program from One Computer to Another to get you started.

 When you are finished using ACCOUNTS on one computer (I'll call it Computer A), use one of the four possible backup methods (detailed below) to make a backup of its database, and get that backup to the other computer (Computer B).
 On Computer B, restore that backup.

 When you want to transfer your database back to Computer A again, assuming you have made some further entries on Computer B (not just looked at data and reports), just reverse the process.
 Make a backup on Computer B, get it to Computer A, and restore it on Computer A.

 Obviously, you have to be really careful if you are transferring databases between computers.
 Don't get confused and restore the wrong database on the wrong machine etc. so you lose some of your work.
 (The program does warn you if you are trying to restore a backup with only older transaction data than what is in your current database, however.)
 Also, make sure you make other backups on other storage media for additional security.
 Those additional backups also give you something to go back to if you mess up, or if your backup goes bad, etc.

 Using the Cloud Storage Service largely prevents the dangers of losing your work if you lose track of who has the official copy of the database that can be changed, or you restore the wrong backup, and is also more automated.